 Hebrew Instruction CURRICULUM

-- Reading mastery: We strive for our students to master the decoding of Hebrew texts as they appear in prayers, and build fluency for reciting, chanting, and ultimately leading prayer as part of a Shabbat service.
-We do this by building a firm foundation of decoding skills (meaning: the ability to read a word based on consonants, vowels, and syllables) followed by the practice of reading and chanting prayers.
+- Reading mastery: We strive for our students to master the decoding of Hebrew texts as they appear in prayers, and build fluency for reciting, chanting, and, ultimately, leading prayer as part of a Shabbat service.
+We do this by building a strong foundation of decoding skills (meaning: the ability to pronounce a word based on consonants, vowels, and syllables), followed by the practice of reading and chanting prayers.

 - Context: What do the words mean?
 When is the prayer recited?
 (Evening, morning, Shabbat, weekday, holiday, etc.) What is the background of this prayer?
-These are explored through conversation and study of interpretations.
+These are explored through conversation and studying interpretations of the prayer.